HectorAlonso18/Lightninglib/lightning-docs/docs/intro.md

 Lightning is developed by Héctor Alonso from team ``ITESM1``.

 ---
+## Installation
+How to install and upgrade Lightning can be found [here](/docs/category/getting-started-).

+---

+## Docs
+Lightning Documentation can be found [here](/docs/category/documentation-).

+---

+## Tutorials
+Lightning tutorials can be found [here](/docs/category/tutorials-).

+---

+## Python utilities
+The Python utilities information can be found [here](/docs/category/python-utilities--).

+---

 ## Future work
 We will working to introduce more features to Lightning! and also creating the documentation page where you could see all the documentation that you need to use Lightning.

+---
+## Do you found a bug 🐛?
+Feel free to email me at `hector_alonso_ibarra@outlook.com`

+---
+## License
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.